xpipe-io/xpipe/README.md

 Select parts are not open source yet, but may be added to this repository in the future.
 Some tests and especially test environments and that run on private servers are also not included in this repository (Don't want to leak server information).
-Finally, scripts and workflows to create (signed) executables and installers are also not included to prevent attackers from easily impersonating the X-Pipe application.
+Finally, scripts and workflows to create and publish installers and packages are also not included to prevent attackers from easily impersonating the X-Pipe application.

 ## Development